Skip to main content

 Key takeaway

-Git's content-addressable object store is append-only in normal use: blobs, trees, and commits are written as immutable files and only garbage-collected by explicit 'git gc'.
-Deleting branch refs or ref-namespace directories removes pointers to objects, not the objects themselves, so the entire history survives and is recoverable via the reflog or 'git fsck'.
-This same immutability that enables recovery is why secrets committed and then 'deleted' in a later commit must be rotated: the original blob persists in every clone that ever fetched the commit.
+Git's object store is append-only in normal use: blobs, trees, and commits are immutable files collected only by an explicit gc.
+Deleting branch refs or ref directories removes pointers, not objects, so the history survives and the reflog or fsck recovers it.
+The same immutability is why a secret committed and later deleted must be rotated: the original blob lives on in every clone that ever fetched the commit.

 How to prevent this